clemdavies/octobercms/README.md

   * Steam
   * Twitter
   * Github
+  * Guides (see below)
+  * Showcase (see below)
-* Some walkthroughs or guides to various web development
+* Some walkthroughs or guides to various web development aspects.
+  * Percentage based LESS/CSS responsive grid/column system.
-* Also a showcase area for little projects I work on as a hobby.
+* A showcase area for little projects I work on as a hobby.
   * Tetris AI program
   * Jquery plugins